alimjz/product-REST/README.md

 This application is written in pure java and spring boot technology.
 I tried to use the latest version for frameworks and library to provide a robust and up-to-date application.
 You can use the source code or contribute with me if you are interested.
 This application can provide a set of APIs that can act as your core logic warehouse.
-There are functionalities for product, selling orders, register customer or users. there is Also security function to authorize the service invocations.
+There are functionalities for electronic, selling orders, register customer or users. there is Also security function to authorize the service invocations.

 * [Official Apache Maven documentation](https://maven.apache.org/guides/index.html)